worepix/doc-chester/source/tutorials/lora-at-commands-configuration.rst

 .. note::

-    This guide applies to all firmwares in the HARDWARIO Playground which has prefix ``bcf-lora``
+    This guide applies to all firmware in the HARDWARIO Playground which has prefix ``bcf-lora``

 ******************
 LoRa Configuration